michaelnny/deep_rl_zoo/README.md

 python3 -m deep_rl_zoo.dqn.run_atari --environment_name=Breakout
 ```

-## Training with multiple actors and singler learner (on single machine)
+## Training with multiple actors and single learner (on single machine)
 For agents that support parallel training, we can adjust the parameter `num_actors` to specify how many actors to run.
 When running multiple actors on GPU, watching out for possible CUDA OUT OF MEMORY error.